awsailab/consultant-copilot-mvp/README.md

         ```bash
         python ingest.py
         ```
     * You will see a "Ingestion complete!" message.
-A `chroma_db/` folder will be created (this is also ignored by git).

 5.  **Run the Application:**
     * In the terminal, run the Streamlit app: